 Exercise as medicine for cancer

-Kerri Winters-Stone, Ph.D., is an exercise physiologist whose research focus is developing targeted exercise strategies that will help people with cancer manage symptoms, overcome side effects, maximize quality of life and potentially improve survival.
+Kerri Winters-Stone, Ph.D., is an exercise physiologist at the OHSU Knight Cancer Institute, one of the top-ranked cancer centers in the nation.
+She develops targeted exercise strategies to help people with cancer manage symptoms, overcome side effects, maximize quality of life, and potentially, improve survival.

-She has led more than 15 clinical trials examining the benefits of exercise training for numerous outcomes, including physical functioning, fall prevention, bone health, emotional well being and quality of life in over 2,000 cancer survivors.
+Dr. Winters-Stone has led more than 15 clinical trials examining the benefits of exercise training for numerous outcomes, including physical functioning, fall prevention, bone health, emotional well-being and quality of life in over 2,000 cancer survivors.
 Some studies also include caregivers who can use exercise to relieve the physical and emotional toll of caring for someone with cancer.

 The Winters-Stone Exercise Lab has received more than $25 million in funding since 2003 from the National Cancer Institute, the American Cancer Society, Susan G. Komen, and the Livestrong and Movember foundations.
 Most recently, she received a $2.5 million grant from the National Cancer Institute to study the benefits of a partnered exercise program for couples coping with cancer.